lignumsystem/lignum-core/README.md

 	sudo port install emacs-mac-app

-The `doxygen-launcher` installs `doxywizard` which is a GUI editor for Doxygen configuration files called *Doxyfile*s.
+The `doxygen-launcher` installs `doxywizard` which is a GUI editor for Doxygen configuration files called *Doxyfiles*.
+Doxygen documentations use plain LaTeX mathematical environment only, not external packages such as *amstex*.
 Emacs is a popular text editor in software engineering.

-The documentation uses plain LaTeX mathematical environment only, not external packages such as *amstex*.

-To produce Doxygen software documentation for lignum-core:
+To produce Doxygen software documentation for *lignum-core*:

 	doxygen Doxyfile 2> errors.txt
 	open  DoxygenDoc/html/index.html

-Doxyfiles are configured so that the HTML version of the document appears under DoxygenDoc directory.
-This convention applies to The LIGNUM System applications too.
+In general project Doxyfiles are configured so that the HTML version of a document appears under *DoxygenDoc* directory.

 ### Python and R
 #### Python
-Some projects implement Python packages and can use for example Python `matplotlib`
+Some projects implement Python packages from C++ software and use for example Python `matplotlib`  package to visualize results or data structures.
-to visualize results.
-From the Terminal command line type:
+To install Python using Terminal command line, in the *lignum-core* directory type the following:

 	sudo port install python312
 	/opt/local/bin/python3.12 -m venv ~/venv/lignumsystem